 - Major Payment Institution Licence – licence holders can conduct any combination of the seven regulated activities indicated above specified thresholds.
 These are: i) the average total value of all payment transactions by the business in one month exceed specified thresholds of S$3 million for one payment service, or S$6 million for two or more payment services, in a calendar year ii) e-money account issuance providers which exceed an average daily e-money float of up to S$5 million over a calendar year.

-- To establish an SVF business in Singapore, the MAS require multi-national Clients to satisfy the following regulatory requirements:
+- To establish an SVF business in Singapore, the MAS requires multi-national Clients to satisfy the following regulatory requirements:

 - Engage a Singapore executive director – companies operating under Standard Payment Institution Licence and Major Payment Institution Licence require at least one executive resident director (Singapore citizen/Singapore Permanent Resident).
-Healy Consultants Group PLC can act as the nominee professional, passive resident director (click link);
+Healy Consultants Group PLC can assist our Client to recruit a qualified director (click link).
+In the meantime, Healy Consultants Group PLC can act as the nominee professional, passive resident director (click link);

 - Know Your Customer due diligence procedures – All licensees providing payment services which carry money laundering/terror financing risks must comply with specific MAS risk mitigating measures.
 Healy Consultants Group PLC Singapore Legal and Compliance Department will assist here;

-- AML/CFT compliance officer – in accordance with the new AML/CFT obligations, SVFs are strongly recommended to appoint an AML/CFT compliance officer, who should be independent from Management.
-The regulations however do not require such an officer to be based in Singapore, although the appointment of a resident will be viewed favourably by MAS;
+- AML/CFT compliance officer – in accordance with the new AML/CFT obligations, SVFs are required to appoint an AML/CFT compliance officer, who should be independent from Management.
+The regulations, however, do not require such an officer to be based in Singapore, although the appointment of a resident will be viewed favourably by MAS.

 - Security deposit – companies applying for a Major Payment Institution licence must make a deposit of S$100,000 if, during a calendar year, the value of all payment transactions that are accepted, processed or executed by the licensee in one month is S$6 million maximum for any one payment service it provides.
 The deposit is S$200,000 in all other cases.
 Standard Payment Institution Licence holders are exempt from the security deposit requirement.